 The rest of the games are locked at the start, and must be bought using play points.

 This is like monkey race but it boats.
-Push the left and right triggers alternatively to make you monkey paddle the boat.
+Push the left and right triggers alternatively to make the monkey paddle the boat.
 There are many different power-ups to pick up, but only one course.

 As the name implies, monkey dogfight is an air combat game.
 Each monkey can shoot it's machine gun, which it has infinite ammo for, or missiles, which there are only a few of.
 The last monkey flying wins.
 Bananas can be picked up to refill health.
 There are some power-ups too.
 There are 3 different levels.

 The player controls either the pitcher or the batter.
-As the batter, you can move around in the batters box and swing at the pitch.
+As the batter, they can move around in the batters box and swing at the pitch.
 The outfield wall has many different compartments in it.
 Which compartment the ball rolls to is how many bases the batter runs.
 There are also ramps scattered throughout the field that count as home runs if the batter hits one.
 When the pitcher throws, he can keep changing the speed or direction of the ball until the batter hits it.
 He also gets to control the outfield when the batter hits the ball.
 If someone in the outfield catches the ball before it gets to a compartment it is an out.

 Monkey tennis is much like regular tennis with singles or doubles modes.